 A stay at home mom is a very busy woman.
-She is always trying to balance the many demands of her home from cleaning the house to meeting the needs of her children and maintaining the lives of each family member, including her own.
+She is always trying to balance the many demands of her home from cleaning the house to meet the needs of her kids and maintaining the lives of each family member, including her own.
 This leaves many tasks not completed on time and very little time for mom to have me-time which leads to a lot of stress.

 For things to get done properly, a stay-at-home mom must set her priorities right.
-By making a to-do list then placing the tasks in order of importance, she will be able to get all tasks completed efficiently and in a timely manner.
+By making a to-do list than placing the tasks in order of importance, she will be able to get all tasks completed efficiently and in a timely manner.
 If you are a stay-at-home mom, being able to set priorities is a crucial factor.
 If you fail to prioritize you will always feel exhausted and no tasks would have been completed by the end of the day.

 Create a To-Do List

 When you think about all the work that you must accomplish in a day, it may seem a lot and can be overpowering.
 However, when you list down those tasks you will be surprised that there are fewer tasks to accomplish than you thought.
 Creating a to-do list will help you focus and give you a feeling of achievement as you complete each task.
 Using planners will make this task easy & fun so we made a list of best planners you can use.
 It is recommended you make a to-do list for each day separately.
 Ensure every night, you make a to-do list for the following day.

 After you have listed all the tasks that you need to accomplish, it is imperative to arrange the tasks in order of urgency.
 Most individuals have written a to-do list, yet many of them still haven’t learned to use these lists to the best advantage.
 The primary aim of making an effective to-do list is to place tasks from the one that has the greatest importance to the one with the least importance.
 In order to get your priorities right ask yourself these questions “What is essential?”
 What must I do first?”